 Trying to tour a city with a solid historical aspect like Prague on your own can be difficult.
 You can join a guided tour, and it may be necessary to do some research beforehand.

-- Also, read more - - - How to Save Money When Traveling?
+- Also, read more - - - How to Save Money While Traveling?

 Can you do Prague in 3 days?